 Sarah Michelson’s work has been presented and commissioned by BAM, P.S.122, The Kitchen, the Whitney Museum of American Art, MoMA, Danspace Project, Movement Research, the Walker Art Center, On the Boards, ODC Theater, and Chapter Arts in Cardiff, Wales; and has toured to Cutting Edge Festival, Frankfurt, Venice Biennale, SommerSzene, Salzburg, Tanz im August, Berlin, and Zürcher Theater Spektakel, Zurich.
 Michelson has been awarded two Bessies, a Doris Duke Artist Award, the 2012 Bucksbaum Award, a Guggenheim Fellowship, a Foundation for Contemporary Arts Award, and the 2006 Alpert Award in Dance.

 Claude Wampler, an artist who often works in the context of visual art but also makes works for the stage, earned a Master’s degree in Performance Studies from NYU Tisch School of the Arts and has been exhibiting and mounting work in the US and internationally since 1998.
-Currently, Wampler is a Visiting Artist in the NYU Steinhardt MFA Studio Art Program, faculty at the University of Virginia in the McIntire Department of Art, teaching Performance and Installation Art, and is preparing for a new work that will premiere at The Kitchen in New York in early 2013.
+Wampler was Visiting Artist in the NYU Steinhardt MFA Studio Art Program, faculty at the University of Virginia in the McIntire Department of Art, teaching Performance and Installation Art.